- Soil Association

 So what makes organic eggs different to free-range?

 There are five key differences between organic and free-range standards.
-Soil Association standards cover:
+Soil Association's organic standards cover:

 1. Organic chickens are kept in smaller flocks:

-Having fewer birds encourages better outdoor range use and makes it easier to manage bird welfare on an individual level, which helps to ensure the birds are kept to the highest standards of welfare.
+Having fewer birds encourages more use of the birds' outdoor range.
+It makes it easier to take care of animals on an individual level, ensuring the birds are kept to the highest standards of welfare.

-Organic farms certified by the Soil Association also have to provide more pop holes (exits from the hen house) than 'free-range' farms do, to encourage and promote ranging.
+In general, a smaller proportion of birds tend to go outside when kept in larger flocks.
+Organic farms certified by the Soil Association have to provide more pop holes (exits from the hen house) than free-range farms do, to encourage chickens to get out onto their range as much as possible.

 Range size and quality: